api3dao/old-api3-docs/docs/chainapi/user-guides/integrations.md

 ### In

-Choose where that parameter will be set in hte request.
+Choose where that parameter will be set in the request.

 - header
 - path